State police to alter fitness standards that kept out women

 The U.S. Justice Department announced the proposed settlement Tuesday of litigation that was launched seven years ago, leaving a federal judge in Harrisburg to give her final approval.

-The police agency also has agreed to make it a priority to hire as many as 65 women for entry-level trooper positions.
+The police agency also has agreed to make it a priority to hire as many as 65 women who were affected by the prior fitness standards for entry-level trooper positions.

 The Justice Department lawsuit claimed that nearly all male recruits met initial physical readiness tests, but about 30% of women failed.
-As of 2014, about 5% of the department’s sworn members were women.
+The state police have just over 4,500 sworn members, and 314 are women, the agency said Tuesday.

+Communications director Ryan Tarkowski issued a statement saying the Pennsylvania State Police are committed to hiring the most qualified applicants, “with an emphasis on women and minority recruitment.”

 The lawsuit said the physical fitness tests that screened out women included standards that were not required to perform a trooper’s job duties.